Cost - $990/pp

 The Basic Cruising graduate will have successfully demonstrated the ability to responsibly skipper and crew an auxiliary powered cruising sailboat, during daylight hours, within sight of land in moderate wind and sea conditions.
 Upon successful completion of this 3-day course, students will receive the U.S. Sailing Basic Cruising certification.

-Ocean Sailing Academy teaches classes in three full-day sessions with no more than four students per instructor, guaranteeing students a high level of personalized attention.
+Ocean Sailing Academy teaches classes in three full-day sessions with up to six students per instructor, guaranteeing students a high level of personalized attention.
 Upon completion of Basic Cruising, the student is eligible to receive the U.S. Sailing Basic Cruising Certification.
 To learn more about U.S. Sailings Requirements, please click here.

 Basic Cruising includes: